-LIBRARY MEDIA SERVICES | 546
+LIBRARY MEDIA SERVICES I 546

-The School Library System provides online databases, eBooks and coordinated collection development for students and staff of component districts.
-Through this service, library media specialists and other educators receive professional development on media literacy, research techniques and skills, curriculum-based online search strategies and technical support for utilizing these electronic resources.
+Provides online databases, eBooks and coordinated collection development for libraries and schools.
+Through this service, library media specialists and other educators receive training on online search strategies and technical support for utilizing these electronic resources.